Go to main content

 NIS2 Directive (2022/2555/EU)

-• Traceability of accesses and modifications
+• Traceability of access and modifications

 • Business continuity and disaster recovery plans